couchbaselabs/couchbase-reloc/README.md

                            {restart_type,permanent},
                            {shutdown,2000},
                            {child_type,worker}]
+    ...

 ## Configuring the server...

 Point your web-browser to http://HOST:8091 and follow the initial configuration screens.

+# Tips/recommendations...

+Please to update your firewall configuration to allow connections to the following ports: 11211, 11210, 11209, 4369, 8091 and from 21100 to 21299.

+Change your ulimits to allow more file descriptors.

 # Questions / support